Applications for 2019 are open!

 2920 Zoo Dr, San Diego, CA 92101

-We will cover the same content during both info sessions: 1) Program overview; 2) Curriculum and courses; 3) Current/alumni student panel; and 4) Prospective student Q&A. Please RSVP HERE.
-Further details will be emailed the week prior to the information session you choose to attend.
+We will cover the following content during info sessions: 1) Program overview; 2) Curriculum and courses; 3) Current/alumni student panel; and 4) Prospective student Q&A. Please RSVP Here if you would like to attend.